pydio/cells-sdk-java/Contribute.md

 In Jan.
 2023, we should also do the following to finalize SDK generation:

-- change packame name for generated classes, we should rather import `jakarta.ws...` than `javax.ws...` that is not updated anymore.
+- Change the `javax.ws` prefix in the package imports of all class in the openapi package, to import `jakarta.ws.rs.core.GenericType` rather than `javax.ws.rs.core.GenericType`: the later package is not maintained anymore.
 - perform a "optimize import" on the `com.pydio.cells.openapi` client to remove unnecessary warnings.

 ## Developer Tips